daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

 ---
 ￼
 ￼The following article covers what will happen once you onboard the Project Manager.
 This is the initiation and planning phases of the project.
-This includes establishing what is going to get done, what is the budget,getting the team and vendors onboard and establishing they key deliverables.
-We will also setup the communication and Project Management tools at this time.
+This includes establishing what is going to get done, what is the budget, getting the team and vendors onboard and establishing the objectives and key deliverables.
+We will also setup the communication and Project Management communication and collaboration tools.

 The Project Manager will send a questionnaire to the client, plus have 1 or 2 meetings to gather information about the project from the client.
-In 5-7 business days, the Project Manager will have the project initiated and we are ready to start work.
+In 5-7 business days, the Project Manager will have the project initiated and once you approve, we are ready to start work.

-### What the client needs to provide
+### The client needs to provide

 * Provide names of any team members that you want us to use
 * Brand book, your ideas for logos, fonts, colors for your site or marketing
 * Any designs, ideas or graphics you have in mind
 * Inspiration sites.
 Have you seen this done somewhere else.
 What do you like or not like about their ideas.

-### What the PM will deliver in the first week
+### The PM will deliver

 * Charter
  - Scope of the project:  What is to be done?